 Elton John

 John is an HIV/AIDS charity fundraiser and has been involved in the fight against AIDS since the late 1980s.
-He established the Elton John AIDS Foundation in 1992, which has raised over £300 million since its inception, and a year later he began hosting his annual AIDS Foundation Academy Awards Party, which has since become one of the biggest high-profile Oscar parties in the Hollywood film industry.
+In 1992 he established the Elton John AIDS Foundation, which has raised over £300 million since its inception, and a year later he began hosting his annual AIDS Foundation Academy Awards Party, which has since become one of the biggest high-profile Oscars parties in the Hollywood film industry.
 John was the chairman and director of Watford Football Club from 1976 to 1987, and again from 1997 to 2002, and is an honorary life president of the club.
 From the late 1970s to the late 1980s, John developed a severe addiction to drugs and alcohol, but has been clean and sober since 1990.
-In 2005, he entered a civil partnership with his long-term partner, the Canadian filmmaker David Furnish.
+In 2005 he entered a civil partnership with his long-term partner, the Canadian filmmaker David Furnish.
 They married in 2014, when same-sex marriage was legalised in England and Wales.

 Biography from the Wikipedia article Elton John.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.